-- Students who were not a part of the June collection for the Public School Information System (PSIS) data were excluded because the school type membership for each student was determined based on the June PSIS data collection. - Students who were enrolled for 0 membership days were excluded. - Students who did not participate in an assessment were not included in any part of the assessment results (Smarter Balanced, Growth, SAT, or NGSS).
+- Students who were not a part of the June collection for the Public School Information System (PSIS) data were excluded because the student attendance is based on the June PSIS data collection. - Students who were enrolled for 0 membership days were excluded. - Students who did not participate in an assessment were not included in any part of the assessment results (Smarter Balanced, Growth, SAT, or NGSS).